 Are There Different Medicare Plans?

-There are different plans within Medicare to help provide individuals with the types of coverage they need most.
+There are different Medicare Plans available to help provide individuals with the types of coverage they need most.
 The two primary plans are Part A and Part B. Part A is hospital insurance that covers inpatient care at hospitals, skilled nursing care facilities, and hospice care facilities.
 Part B is medical insurance that covers medical treatment, diagnostics, and preventative care.
 There are two other primary plans, Part C or Medicare Advantage, also called Medigap, which includes supplemental plans to help individuals have more complete coverage, and Part D, which is the prescription drug coverage.

 What is Medicare Part D?

 While Parts A, B, and C are all essential parts of the comprehensive program, Part D is critical to providing medication to Medicare enrollees.
 Only added to the Medicare program in 2006, it’s one of the most-used parts of the program.
 It can also be one of the more challenging to navigate.
 There is so much information regarding coverage, medications paid for through the plan, how to enroll, who should enroll, and additional or supplemental plans, it can make your head spin.
 It can be hard to sort it all out yourself, so the specialists at Norgard Insurance Group have put together some information that can help.
 We want to make sure you sign up for the right plans so that you have what you need and so you don’t have to sacrifice your health by going without medication.
 Read on for what you need to know.